Tony Gould

 A truly unique experience: two grand pianos together on one disc.
 Bob Sedergreen and Tony Gould, two great Australian jazz improvisation artists.

-The orchestral and film music of Tony Gould.
+The definition of the word "chronicle" — put briefly "a record of events" — aptly fits the content of this recording.
 Chronicle forms an inspiring record of musical events in the life of Tony Gould, one of Australia's most creative musicians and composers.

 Spirit of the Rainbow